Old West Lawmen, produced by Legends of America, music by Scott Buckley

 The gunfighter era was an outgrowth of the Civil War.
 With many men without opportunities for jobs, their homes and lands in ruins, family members killed or missing, and few skills, with the exception of gun handling, they headed westward in search of new lives.
 And then, the question of what to do once they got there.
 Some hunted for gold; some, who had the means, started businesses; others became cowboys, and those with sharp gun handling skills became gunfighters.

 Living in the American West was not easy at that time.
 There were no laws, no courts, and little or no government.
 Because of this, it easily lured numerous criminals, some escaping punishment for other crimes, some who wanted to take advantage of its having no laws, and probably a few who wanted to start over.

-Some settlements were quickly known for violence and for attracting the seedier elements of society, such as Las Vegas, New Mexico; El Paso, Texas; the mining camps of across the West; and the cowtowns of Kansas.
+Some settlements were quickly known for violence and attracting the seedier elements of society, such as Las Vegas, New Mexico; El Paso, Texas; the mining camps across the West; and the cowtowns of Kansas.
 In these places, saloons, dance houses, and brothels easily outnumbered legitimate other businesses, and in many cases, the towns were under the control of less-than-decent citizens.

-However, honest people were also moving to the west and over time, they determined to rid their towns and areas of the lawlessness.
+However, honest people were also moving to the west, and over time, they determined to rid their towns and areas of lawlessness.
 This often led them to employ men who were known to be experts in the use of firearms.
 In other cases, communities turned to Vigilantism before establishing “official” organizational law.

-There was a fine line in the Old West as to the skills and nerve required to be a gunfighter, a lawman, or an outlaw, and, those lines often became tangled with some men playing each role at different times in their lives.
+There was a fine line in the Old West regarding the skills and nerve required to be a gunfighter, a lawman, or an outlaw, and those lines often became tangled with some men playing each role at different times in their lives.
 Just a few of these men included Tom Horn, Burton Alford, J.J.
 Webb, and Henry Newton Brown.